 These days, clutches can last for many miles in normal driving conditions.
 Clutches on trucks that regularly carry heavy loads, however, can wear out much faster.

-If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the pertinent repairs.
+If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the appropriate repairs.
 If you are in the 98226 area or nearby, you can bring your car to Rod's Japanese Auto Care.
-In addition to clutch repair, we also offer other services such as Auto Repair, Hybrid Service, and ongoing scheduled maintenance.
+In addition to clutch repair, we also offer other services, such as auto repair, hybrid service, and ongoing scheduled maintenance.

 Look no further than Rod's Japanese Auto Care in Whatcom to fulfill all your auto repair needs.
-We've been repairing vehicles since 2002 and our technicians and owner Rod Schindler can take care of your vehicle, any model, and any make, including Acura, Audi, BMW, and Buick.
+We've been repairing vehicles since 2002, and our technicians have the experience and expertise to take care of your vehicle.
+Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Rod's Japanese Auto Care in Bellingham today!
-You can schedule an appointment with us online at http://www.japaneseautocare.com/ or give us a call today.
+You can schedule an appointment with us online at https://japaneseautocare.com/ or give us a call today.
 Rod's Japanese Auto Care - Serving Bellingham and beyond since 2002, Rod's Japanese Auto Care provides you with honest, transparent, and reliable repairs with exceptional customer service..